Packers’ Rodgers clarifies postgame remarks about his future

 Rodgers was asked Tuesday if the comment about his uncertain future was an attempt to capitalize on his leverage after a season in which he earned All-Prohonors.
 Rodgers threw 48 touchdown passes and five interceptions during the regular season.

-“I haven’t even had the conversations yet,” Rodgers said.
-“This is Day 2.
+”I haven’t even had the conversations yet,” Rodgers said. ”This is Day 2.
 Yesterday was exit meetings.
-I had my meetings with my quarterback coach and offensive coordinator, and you say goodbye to your teammates and you start to clear your locker out.
+I had my meetings with my quarterback coach and offensive coordinator, and you say goodbye to your teammates and stuff, and you start to clear your locker out.
 But I’m around this week.
-It’s not like jetting out of town and, ‘Sayonara, Green Bay.’
+I’m not like jetting out of town and, `Sayonara, Green Bay.’

 Rodgers has spent his entire NFL career in Green Bay and has three years remaining on thefour-year, $118 million extensionhe signed in August 2018.
 The two-time MVP has said on multiple occasions that the Packers’ decision to select Utah State quarterback Jordan Love in the first round of the 2020 draft complicated his hopes of finishing his career in Green Bay.